6 Things to Do While You Wait on God

 6. Worship Anyway

-The Hebrew word for "wait" here — qavah — means "to bind together."
+The Hebrew word for wait here — qavah — literally means to bind together.
 Waiting on God is not passive.
-It is an active binding of yourself to Him.
+It's an active binding of yourself to Him.

 What Waiting Is Not

-If you are waiting, that does not mean God is angry.
+It is not punishment.
+If you're waiting, that doesn't mean God is angry.
 Moses waited 40 years.
-David waited 15 years.
-Jesus waited 30 years.
+David waited 15 years between anointing and crown.
+Jesus waited 30 years before three years of ministry.
 None of them were being punished.

 The Gift Hidden in the Waiting

 Let patience do its work.
-Do not rush the process.
+Don't rush the process.
 The person who emerges from the waiting is better equipped than the person who entered it.

 A Prayer for the Waiting